aws-powertools/powertools-lambda-typescript/README.md

 ### Examples

-You can find examples of how to use Powertools for AWS Lambda (TypeScript) in the [examples](https://github.com/aws-powertools/powertools-lambda-typescript/tree/main/examples) directory.
-The directory contains code snippets around certain features as well as an is a simple REST API application that can be deployed via either AWS CDK or AWS SAM.
+You can find code snippets showing how to use Powertools for AWS Lambda (TypeScript) in the [examples](https://github.com/aws-powertools/powertools-lambda-typescript/tree/main/examples) directory.

 ## How to support Powertools for AWS Lambda (TypeScript)?